publishpress/PublishPress-Planner/readme.txt

 * Fixed: Fixed PHP warning about variable $key being used outside and inside the context;
 * Added: Added new filter "publishpress_new_custom_status_args" to customize the post status arguments, #640;
 * Fixed: Fixed a PHP Fatal error: Trait Dependency_Injector not found, #652;
-* Fixed: Fixed PHP warning: Invalid argument supplied for foreadh in TopNotice/Module.php;
+* Fixed: Fixed PHP warning: Invalid argument supplied for foreach in TopNotice/Module.php;
 * Fixed: Fixed warnings about mixed content when the site uses HTTPS;
 * Fixed: Fixed JS error related to jQuery "live" function being deprecated and not found;
 * Fixed: Fixed DOM errors in the browser related to multiple elements using the same ID, #660;